Australia men's national under-20 soccer team: 2016 AFC U-19 Championship

-Australia qualified for the 2016 AFC U-19 Championship that was held in Bahrain during October 2016.
+Australia qualified for the 2016 AFC U-19 Championship that was held in Bahrain in October 2016.
 In the qualifiers hosted by Laos, they finished runner-up in their group and progressed on goal difference as one of the five best second placed teams.
 Comfortable wins over Philippines and Laos were followed by a heavy 3–0 loss to Japan.
 Steve Kuzmanovski finished as Australia's top scorer with three goals.
 This was the sixth consecutive U-19 Championship that Australia qualified for.

-Australia were coached by Ufuk Talay for the tournament and were drawn into Group D. The opening fixture was a 1–0 victory against China through a goal to Mario Shabow.
+Australia was coached by Ufuk Talay for the tournament and was drawn into Group D. The opening fixture was a 1–0 victory against China through a goal to Mario Shabow.
 The second game was against Uzbekistan.
 The Uzbeks led by three until they suffered a send off.
 Australia then responded through two second half penalties to Liam Youlley and George Blackwood however the final result was a 3–2 win for Uzbekistan.
-Australian needed to win against Tajikistan in the final group game to progress.
+Australia needed to win against Tajikistan in the final group game to progress.
 Anthony Kalik had an early penalty saved and was later sent off for two yellow cards.
 The game finished 0–0 and Australia were eliminated from the tournament.
 As a consequence, they also failed to qualify for the 2017 FIFA U-20 World Cup.
-This is the first time that Australia have failed to qualify for two consecutive U-20 World Cups.
+This is the first time that Australia has failed to qualify for two consecutive U-20 World Cups.